kids-first/kf-somatic-workflow/README.md

 ### Recent updates

+As of March 9, 2020, the input for setting VEP reference version has been added.
+Also, the input bed var name for strelka2 has been renamed for better accuracy.

 As of February 24, 2020, this workflow has been updated to make b allele (germline call) input file for copy number truly optional.
 Also, some [GATK-recommended](https://gatkforums.broadinstitute.org/gatk/discussion/2806/howto-apply-hard-filters-to-a-call-set) filters are applied to input file, plus a min DP 10 requirement, when given
 A brief description of what this file is and a way to generate it is found in the Tips to Run section.